Nick Saban is ready for another season -- and that's just the beginning

 It was 8 a.m.

-For a guy who hears with increasing frequency that he might be nearing the finish line -- perhaps wishful thinking from rival recruiters as much as anything -- the 66-year-old Saban isn't showing any signs of slowing down, as Alabama begins another year of spring practice on Tuesday.
-And for that matter, he can't imagine what he would do if he weren't coaching football.
+For a guy who hears with increasing frequency that he might be nearing the finish line -- perhaps wishful thinking from rival recruiters as much as anything -- the 66-year-old Saban isn't showing any signs of slowing down as Alabama begins another year of spring practice on Tuesday.
+For that matter, he can't imagine what he would do if he weren't coaching football.

 "That's what everybody keeps saying, that I'm not going to be doing this for much longer, and all the people who say it have no idea what I'm going to do," Saban told ESPN during a wide-ranging interview.
 "I've been involved in some fashion with football and being a part of a football team ever since I can remember.
-I don't know what it would be like not doing it and don't want to know."
+I don't know what it would be like not doing it, and don't want to know."

 One of Saban's former coaching rivals, Hall of Famer Steve Spurrier, said the rest of the college football world might want to take Saban at his word when he says retirement hasn't crossed his mind.
 The two talked after Spurrier stepped down during the 2015 season, and Spurrier said their conversation was telling.